GMO Fruits and Vegetables On A Table

 • Less nutritious foods

-With these issues, others are even more concerned about cross-contamination!
-This is where genes from the genetically modified plant or animal move to a plant or animal that has not been genetically engineered.
+With these issues, others are even more concerned about cross-contamination, which occurs when genes from a genetically modified plant or animal move to a plant or animal that has not been genetically engineered.

 Benefits of GMOs